f5devcentral/f5-agility-labs-nginx/docs/class5/module4/recap.rst

 Module Review - API Security
 ----------------------------

-In this module, we have completed the following items:
+In this module, you have completed the following items:

-- Reviewed the NGING App Protect WAF policy for an API
+- Reviewed the NGINX App Protect WAF policy for an API
 - Deployed NGINX App Protect WAF to API locations in the Arcadia Finance app
 - Tested WAF protections against the API